Trigger point therapy is a type of massage technique that is supposed to help alleviate the symptoms or even “get rid of” trigger points.

 Although many people find some relief in trigger point therapy, the mechanisms of how it works is as uncertain as most types of massage.
 Even the nature of trigger points and myofascial pain syndrome is still as murky as a cup of boba milk tea, despite more than 30 years of research.

-By applying certain manual therapy techniques, needling, and/or trigger point injections, a manual therapist can “remove” trigger points or at least reduce the pain to get you back to doing your daily activities.
+By applying certain manual therapy techniques, pressure release, needling, and/or trigger point injections, a manual therapist can “remove” trigger points or at least reduce the pain in the short run.

 So how can we make sense of this?
 Is trigger point therapy any different than other types of massage, like Swedish or deep tissue massage?
-Do you even need trigger point therapy because the nature of trigger points and myofascial pain syndrome are still uncertain?
+Do you even need a trigger point massage when the underlying ideas are questionable as the existence of Bigfoot?

 If you’re a massage therapist, should you even invest in learning trigger point therapy?
-Let’s take a look at what the evidence says.
+Well, let’s take a look at what the evidence says.

 What causes trigger points?

-The best hypothesis to explain the nature of trigger points is the energy crisis model (or hypothesis) that was proposed by Dr. Janet Travell in the 1940s.
-She defined it as “a hyperirritable spot in skeletal muscle that is associated with a hypersensitive palpable nodule in a taut band [of muscle].
+The best hypothesis to explain the nature of trigger points is the energy crisis model that was proposed by Dr. Janet Travell in the 1940s.
+She defined it as “a hyperirritable spot in skeletal muscle that is associated with a hypersensitive palpable nodule in a taut band [of muscle].”

-The spot is tender when pressed and can give rise to characteristic referred pain, motor dysfunction, and autonomic phenomena.”
+You’ll likely feel tenderness when you press on it and may lead to “referred pain, motor dysfunction, and autonomic phenomena,” according to Travell.
 Since then, countless modalities have emerged, claiming to directly treat trigger points.

 They wrote that when this happens to a group of bordering muscle fibers, the process can produce a “palpable, tense band of fibers.”

-This brings about a “vicious cycle” where the sacromere of the muscle fibers shortens because there’s a lack of ATP and too much calcium ions.
+And so, this brings about a “vicious cycle” where the sarcomere of the muscle fibers shortens because there’s a lack of ATP and too much calcium ions.

 But the calcium cannot be removed because there’s no ATP present to help release the contraction.
 Travell and Rinzler wrote that the calcium “should eventually diffuse away,” and there may be something else that causes the calcium to linger.
 This is where the energy crisis hypothesis had gotten its name.